-I’ll always be grateful to Monique P. for giving me my first big publishing break.
-I call it the big break because before I sold It’s a Love Thang (retitled The Flirtationship as an indie rerelease), What a Girl Wants, If You Just Say Yes, and Wanna Get to Know Ya to St. Martin’s, I wrote three stories for a much smaller publishing house (the now-defunct Genesis Press.)
+I’ll always be grateful for my first big publishing break.
+I call it the *big* break because before I sold It’s a Love Thang (retitled The Flirtationship as an indie rerelease), What a Girl Wants, If You Just Say Yes, and Wanna Get to Know Ya to St. Martin’s, I wrote three stories for a much smaller publishing house (the now-defunct Genesis Press.)

-I learned a lot from Monique.
+I learned a lot from my SMP editor.
 With a chuckle, I recall her nudges to add "more heat."

 No nudges required now.
 Wink.
 Wink. lol